OneKey-Network/addressability-framework/mvp-spec/audit-log-requirements.md

 **Contracting Party** means any party bound to an agreement containing these Model Terms and “**Parties**” shall be construed accordingly.

-**Operator** means a Contracting Party that generates and signs Prebid SSO Data.
+**Operator** means the Party or Parties responsible for adding, updating, deleting and controlling access to the Prebid SSO Data;

 **Prebid SSO Data** means all Pseudonymous Identifiers and associated Preferences